 We should always strive to sleep for 8 hours a night, but this isn’t always possible.
 Insomnia, shift working patterns, and health conditions can make this an unrealistic goal.

 Even if you can’t sleep for a whole night, you should strive to get some sleep.

-Only sleeping on alternate days may seem like a great way to catch up on tasks and duties, but it’s an unsustainable lifestyle choice in the longer term.
+Only sleeping on alternate days may seem an effective way to catch up on your growing list of tasks and duties, but it’s an unsustainable lifestyle choice.

 Why Am I Only Sleeping Every Other Night?

 If you only get borderline sufficient sleep every other day, you likely have insomnia.
 According to the Journal of Clinical Sleep Medicine, 30% of adults have insomnia.